mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 <br>
 <br>

-# Frequency File Generator
+# Priority File Generator

-The Frequency File Generator creates a frequency file that is described in the [prioritizing section](../setup/prioritizing.md).
+The Priority File Generator creates a priority file that is described in the [prioritizing section](../setup/prioritizing.md).

 <br>
 <br>